The Cost of Replicability in Active Learning: Replicable Active Agnostic Learning

 Here, the second condition for good thresholds and size of the samples \(k\) was used.
 The last step follows from an asymptotic consideration that holds for small enough constants.
 Using Markov's theorem, we conclude that

-For the second case, the probability of one good hypothesis -- measured by the last round -- crossing the threshold in any round is given by a union bound over all rounds.
-The chance of incorrectly rejecting a good hypothesis is highest in the first round.
-Therefore, the probability can be upper bounded by
+For the second case, the probability of one good hypothesis --- measured by the last round --- crossing the threshold in any round is given by a union bound over all rounds.
+The conditional error rates of any good hypothesis in rounds \(r<R+1\) where \(\Delta(V_r)>8\Theta\nu\) will be lower or equal than the respective thresholds \(\sigma_r + v_i\) under the benign assumption that \(\varepsilon < \nu\)